setoru/external-dns-huaweicloud-webhook/README.md

 Therefore, the HuaweiCloud webhook allows to manage your HuaweiCloud domains inside your kubernetes cluster with [ExternalDNS](https://github.com/kubernetes-sigs/external-dns).

-To use ExternalDNS with HuaweiCloud, you need your HuaweiCloud AccessKey&SecretKey or idp token of the account managing your domains.
+To use ExternalDNS with HuaweiCloud, you need your HuaweiCloud AccessKey&SecretKey or IdpId&IdTokenFile of the account managing your domains.

 ## Deployment